-The popularity of open-plan living has flourished thanks to the opportunities it creates for a more sociable space to make family memories, host parties and make dinner.
+The popularity of open-plan living has flourished thanks to the opportunities it creates for a more sociable space to make family memories, host parties, have room for an indoor aquarium stand, and make dinner.
 But what happens when the party ends?
 Is open-plan living all it’s cracked up to be?
-Harvey Jones, modern kitchen specialists, investigate.
+Harvey Jones, modern kitchen specialist, investigates.

 A social space?

 Open-plan living provides homeowners with a social space – an area that can be used for more than just preparing and cooking daily meals.
 Knocking down walls to combine kitchen and dining spaces helps inject more light into your home.
 This open plan space quickly becomes the focal point in the home, creating a fluid space that binds rooms together.
 If you are a host, or an entertainer, an open-plan kitchen is the dream – providing a space that you can use to socialise with guests whilst cooking as opposed to feeling isolated when cooking in one room whilst trying to juggle hosting skills and whipping up dishes.